taruen/apertiumpp/apertiumpp-kaz/README.md

-For most of the words in _lexicion.rkt_, reading explanations or examples was not necessary, as it was apparent whether their continuation classes was correct or not, for some, reading example sentences was crucial.
+For most of the words in _lexicion.rkt_, reading explanations or examples was not necessary, as it was apparent whether their continuation classes were correct or not, for some, reading example sentences was crucial.
 Notably, they were helpful for figuring out whether a verb was transitive or intransitive, or whether an adjective was A1 or A2.
 As a side note, we decided to restrict the possible